 A recent email blast was successful.
 Five people promised and delivered on donating good working used bikes.
 An interested man with connections to bike manufacturer Huffy got Mariposa in touch with the company which has offered to let the Ontario nonprofit buy its new 2013 Granite 26-inch 15-speed Mountain bikes for $50.
-Again, Parra used social media to get the word out, and she already has commitments from complete strangers who want to buy 10 bikes and donate them.

 "This is so awesome and the Lord is touching hearts here in a huge way.
 People are wanting to be involved.
 It is our goal to give everyone on our list a bike and to be ready to provide bikes for those who are adding their names to our list daily," Parra said.

 Huffy said there is no limit to the number the nonprofit can purchase.
 They are shipped to Carson and must be picked up at a warehouse there.
 They arrive at the Mariposa Community Services office, donated space at the First United Methodist Church on Euclid Avenue, brand-spanking new but assembly is required.
 Parra said she's received offers from volunteers willing to put them together.

 "We would love to open this up to the public and offer the community an opportunity to be a part of what the Lord is doing through us here in making a difference in lives.
 We better together and if the word gets out that we need good used bikes and would accept donations of $50 for the new Huffy bikes we would be able to help more people and help them sooner," she said.